jerrychihchun/pseudo-profundity/README.md

 This is a text classification task detecting the presence of pseudo-profundity.
 Pseudo-profound quotes/texts are labelled as **vacuous** and as **mundane** otherwise:

-- *MUNDANE*: “AIf there is no wall, there is no deal!”
+  - *MUNDANE*: “If there is no wall, there is no deal!”
   - *VACUOUS*: “A wet man doesn’t fear the rain.”

+- Psycology:
   - pseudo-profound quotes:
   “consists of seemingly impressive assertions that are presented as true and meaningful but are actually vacuous (Pennycook et al., 2015, p.
-549).”
+549)”
+- Philosophy:
+  - humbug:
+  “deceptive misrepresentation, short of lying, especially by pretentious word or deed, of somebody’s own thoughts, feelings, or attitudes (Max Black)”
+- Literature (Botz-Bornstein, 2017):
+  - kitsch
+  - bullshit

 ## Pseudo-profound quote examples:

 ![Image of examples](https://raw.githubusercontent.com/jerrychihchun/pseudo-profunidity/master/figures/quotes.png)